-A Gateway Monument is defined as any freestanding structure or sign that is a nonintegral or non-required highway feature communicating the name of a city or county.
+A Gateway Monument is defined as any freestanding structure or sign with significant architectural features that is a non-integral or non-required feature, and which communicates the name of a city or county.
 A Gateway Monument may include the officially adopted seal or slogan of the local government.
-Gateway Monuments may be located off the mainline of a freeway or expressway, in or near off-ramp areas of an interchange exit, or along conventional highways.
-Gateway Monuments will not be allowed at freeway-to-freeway (major directional) interchanges.
-Gateway Monuments located at or near freeway or expressway exits shall not be directed toward the mainline of the major highway but rather are intended to be viewed as drivers exit the mainline.
+Gateway Monuments may be placed in or near off-ramp areas of an interchange exit of a freeway or expressway, or along the mainline of conventional highways.
+Gateway Monuments will not be allowed along the mainlines of freeways or expressways or at freeway-to-freeway (major directional) interchanges.
+Gateway Monuments may be directed toward the mainline of the highway or placed to be viewed as drivers exit the mainline.